-Letters home and later newspaper interviews with survivors of the 47th Pennsylvania indicate that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the Lincoln assassination conspirators during their trial or imprisonment.
+Letters home and later newspaper interviews with survivors of the 47th Pennsylvania Volunteer Infantry indicate that at least one 47th Pennsylvania Volunteer was given the high honor of guarding President Lincoln’s funeral train while others may have guarded the key Lincoln assassination conspirators during the early days of their trial.

 On 17 May 1865, Private George Turpin was discharged by General Order of the U.S. War Department.
 Two days later, Private Adam Liddick was discharged on a Surgeon’s Certificate.